DevKola/practice-for-week-04-bind/README.md

    `Employee` was invoked function-style by the `setTimeout` after 3 seconds.</details>
-   Solve the problem using `bind` to make sure that "John Wick is a Dog Lover" will be printed to the terminal after 3 seconds.
+   Solve the problem using `bind` to make sure that "John Wick is a Dog Lover" will be printed to the terminal after 3 seconds.z